SteveBenz/ProgressiveColonizationSystem/README.md

    6. Fully automate release preparation
    7. Add .version to output per guidance: https://github.com/KSP-CKAN/NetKAN/pull/7147 ^-- added the version file, but CKAN doesn't know about it yet.
 Fix it at the next version update.
+   8. Maybe allow some warnings to show a "Don't care" button (Particularly the storage ones)
 3. Things that don't seem worth doing
    1. Integrate with Kerbal Alarm Clock?
    2. IDEA: Make it so that having achieved Tier-X farming on one world makes Tier-X-1 easier to achieve on a new world.